How Big Is A Masonry Heater?

 One way to come in is to say "I've built this heater before in a house like this and it worked pretty good, so let's do that."
 That's actually a great way to go if that heater works for you.
 I use this approach in some situations.

 Another way is to start from surface area (SA).
-Once SA is figured, we can figure how much wood we'll need to burn which gives us firebox size.
+Once SA is figured, we can figure how much wood we'll need to burn to warm that surface, which gives us firebox size.
 We then design as long a channel into the stove as possible.

 Another approach goes from heating need to firebox size and channel length.
 This approach assumes certain wall thickness and so on, and it works really well if those assumptions are met.